Patient Advocacy Collaborations: Maximizing the Impact of Cancer Support Services with LUNGevity

 Understanding the impact on lung cancer patients

 Our collaboration also includes an impact assessment of the financial services provided to lung cancer patients at different points in their treatment process.
-This includes patient surveys at the time of program implementation, then again at six months and twelve months after implementation.
+This includes patient surveys at the time of program implementation and twelve months after implementation.

 Delivering joint services with LUNGevity has also created opportunities for increased patient outreach.
 Family Reach has joined LUNGevity’s patient and survivor conferences to present information directly to patients, caregivers, and families.

 Ultimately, the goal of a disease-specific collaboration like this is to improve cancer patient experiences and outcomes.